michaelhchon/CS4750/README.md

 - **settings_page.dart:** Configuration and settings page for the app.

 Each file has a specific role and contributes to different aspects of the app.
 Feel free to explore each component for a comprehensive understanding of the project.

+## Images ##
+Contains all the images used as assets in the projects.
+Additions to assets can be found in pubspec.yaml.